GRE vs GMAT: Key Differences Between the Tests in 2021

-What Are the GMAT vs GRE Sign Up Dates 2021-2022?
+What are the GMAT vs GRE Sign Up Dates 2021-2022?

 The two exams are very popular, so if you want to take the GRE or GMAT, you can sit them almost any day of the week.
 There are thousands of exam dates throughout the year.
 However, each has application deadlines depending on where you live.

-What Is the Best Prep for the GMAT?
+What is the Best Prep for the GMAT?

 Remember how we said you should sit for the two 3-4 months before your applications are due?
 Well, you need to start studying at least 6 months in advance.
-Although you can register and sit for the GMAT the following week or even day, months of preparation are needed.
+Although you can register and sit for the Graduate Management Admission Test the following week or even day, months of preparation are needed.

 Your prep should include you studying one section at a time.
 Once this is done, review and refine your basic math skills.
 You also need to do as many practice papers as possible.
 Time management is key when sitting for the GMAT, so don’t be shy to time yourself and repeat a paper over and over again.

-It’s important that you replicate exam settings when sitting for your mock exams.
+You must replicate exam settings when sitting for your mock exams.
 Getting used to the one question at a time format is tricky.
 If you go into it without knowing what you’re getting into, you’ll be too stressed to finish your paper.

-What Is the Best Prep for the GRE?
+What is the Best Prep for the GRE?

-When it comes to the GRE v GMAT, the GRE should also be prepped for at least 6 months in advance.
-You should study 1 section at a time, this makes the prep much easier.
+When it comes to the GRE vs. GMAT, the GRE should also be prepped for at least 6 months in advance.
+You should study 1 section at a time, and this makes the prep much easier.
 What’s important is that you brush up on your vocab.
-The best way to do this is by reading as much as you can.
-Be sure to read diverse texts, and although tedious, jotting down words from dictionaries will be helpful as well.
+The best way to do this is by reading as much as you can or take one of the best GRE courses online.

 It’s best if you create a timetable to study.
 Remember that the best graduate schools expect high scores.
 Creating a schedule would let you achieve this while still maintaining your social life.
-Timetables shouldn’t be utilized for GRE prep only, but for both GRE GMAT prep.
+Timetables shouldn’t be utilized for GRE prep only, but both GRE & GMAT prep.

-GMAT or The GRE, Which Is Right for You?
+GMAT or The GRE, Which is Right for You?

 With everything mentioned taken into consideration, let’s settle on which exam is right for you.
 For starters, the type of graduate program you’ll be joining is a major decision-maker.
 If it’s a business school, the GMAT is your best bet.
 Although the majority of them accept GRE scores, you need to know if this is safe or not.
-The MBA may accept GRE scores, but prefer the GMAT over them.
+The MBA may accept GRE scores but prefer the GMAT over them.

 And as we mentioned, someone who is not the best in English probably should not sit for the GRE.
-Likewise, if you’re someone who struggles with anxiety, the GMAT is probably not for you.
-You’ll find it painstaking to not skip questions.
+Likewise, if you’re someone who struggles with anxiety, the Graduate Management Admission Test is probably not for you.
+You’ll find it painstaking not to skip questions.